smartface/sf-extension-amce/README.md

 	'baseUrl': 'YOUR BASE URL', // Required
-	'androidApplicationKey': 'YOUR ANDROID APP KEY', // Required only for analytics & events 'iOSApplicationKey': 'YOUR IOS APP KEY', // Required only for analytics & events 'anonymousKey': 'YOUR BASIC AUTHENTICATION ANONYMOUS KEY' // Required only to perform operations without logging in first };
+	'androidApplicationKey': 'YOUR ANDROID APP KEY', // Required only for analytics & events 'iOSApplicationKey': 'YOUR IOS APP KEY', // Required only for analytics & events 'anonymousKey': 'YOUR BASIC AUTHENTICATION ANONYMOUS KEY', // Required only to perform operations without logging in first 'oAuthTokenEndpoint': 'YOUR OAUTH TOKEN ENDPOINT', // Required only if OAuth to be used 'clientId': 'YOUR CLIENT ID', // Required only if OAuth to be used 'clientSecret': 'YOUR CLIENT SECRET' // Required only if OAuth to be used };
 var amce = new AMCE(options);
 ```